-When you submit a registration application, you are declaring that your organisation is ready to start delivering courses immediately.
+When you submit a registration application, you are declaring that your organisation is ready to start delivering immediately.
 If you are not completely prepared, and you do not have adequate resources, ASQA is likely to reject your application.

 - Check the status of your application at any stage—log in to asqanet

-Initial registration applications undergo rigorous assessment to ensure the applicant organisation is able to comply with—and remain compliant with—a complex set of national standards.
+Initial registration applications undergo rigorous assessment to ensure the applicant organisation is able to comply with, and remain compliant with, a complex set of national standards.

 If your application is incomplete, ASQA will contact you.
-You will have ten working days in which to return all required information or supporting evidence.
-If you do not provide appropriate evidence within this ten-day timeframe, ASQA will reject application your application and your application lodgement fee (and, if relevant, data entry fee) may be forfeited.
+You will have ten working days in which to provide all required information or supporting evidence.
+If you do not provide appropriate evidence within this ten-day timeframe, ASQA will reject your application and your application lodgement fee will be forfeited.

 If you successfully submit a complete application, your application will progress to a risk assessment.

-- fit and proper person requirements, and
+- fit and proper person requirements

 - financial viability risk assessment requirements.